Well, the windows & frames have for the time being, Won!

 Here I am cutting 12 strips from sheet plastic.

-Turned out that the wood strips I was going to use were too thick and I was looking for something to use as a guide to sand the wood down to the correct thickness.
+I was looking for something to use as a guide to sand the wood down to

-Stacking two pieces of sheet plastic turned out to be the correct thickness, so why not make the rails out of plastic.
+Stacking two pieces of sheet plastic turned out to be the correct thickness,

-Here I and making strips by dragging the back side of the Exacto knife across the plastic using a steel ruler.
+Here I and making strips by dragging the back side of the Exacto knife

 4 or 5 times and the plastic is cut all the way through.